smartcontractkit/documentation/docs/chainlink-keepers/cron-contracts.md

 Please see each of the sections below to get the function signature and the encodedCronSpec.

-We will now paste
+We will now paste, minus <> brackets,
 ```json
 <your target address>, <your function specification>, <your encodedCronSpec>
 ```
-into the into the createCronJobFromEncodedSpec function and execute it.
+into the into the createCronJobFromEncodedSpec function in Remix and execute it.
 Once executed, you can call the getActiveCronJobIDs to see if your job has been registered.
 You can execute the getCronJob function to see the details of your job played back.
 You can add multiple jobs on this contract in this fashion, and also use the other functions in your Job Scheduler to delete jobs or pause the scheduler.

 [[To do insert picture!!!!!!!]]